Our Picks for the Best Occupational Therapy Podcasts

 Looking for a list of the best occupational therapy podcasts?
 Well, you’ve come to the right place!
 I’m a HUGE fan of podcasts in general, since they’re so easy to listen to while driving, walking the dog, working out, cleaning, and so on.

-I also love learning on the go, and listening to quality occupational therapy podcasts is a great way to get some quick info in before or after work, without diving into an hours-long continuing ed course every week.
+I also love learning on the go, and listening to quality occupational therapy podcasts is a great way to get some in quick info before or after work, without diving into an hours-long continuing education course every week.

-While there are so many more OT podcasts out there than what’s on this list, the My OT Spot team wanted to showcase our choices that publish episodes regularly, have a large episode library, and focus on high quality content.
-So without further ado, here are our picks for the best OT podcasts:
+While there are so many new OT podcasts coming out regularly, the My OT Spot team wanted to showcase our choices that have a large library of episodes, that publish episodes fairly regularly, and focus on high quality content.
+So without further ado, here are our picks for the best OT podcasts.

-The Seniors Flourish podcast, created by Mandy Chamberlain, was the first OT podcast I started listening to, and is still consistently one of my number one go-to’s when I’m short on time.
+The OT Flourish podcast (formerly known as Seniors Flourish), created by Mandy Chamberlain OTR/L, was the first OT podcast I started listening to, and is a great go-to for when you’re short on time.
 This podcast is geared towards OT students and OT practitioners working with older adults, and features a great variety of episodes interviewing OT practitioners in a huge array of settings.
 Shameless plug: You check me out as a guest talking with Mandy about occupation-based interventions here!

 Spill the OT is a unique podcast in that the creator is an anonymous OT podcaster whose mission is to be honest and upfront about everyday issues we all face as therapists and students (by “spilling the tea” as they say these days!).
 These issues range from salary, settings, loans, and interviews with therapists from a multitude of settings.
 This podcast isn’t afraid to cover the less than ideal aspects about the therapy world but is still an overall fun and positive listen.